 I am writing to express my strong interest for the position of Product Manager at Company X.

-Currently, I am pursuing MBA at Kellogg School of Management with a focus on product management and entrepreneurship.
-Prior to Kellogg, I worked as a product manager in early-stage product startups in India.
-At Fitso, I worked in a cross-functional team leveraging deep user research and product analytics to build a highly engaging app, which was awarded "Best App of the App Store" by Apple and "Editor's Choice Award" by Google.
-As a former strategy consultant and engineer, my approach to product management is driven by long-term thinking, alignment with the firm’s strategic vision, and a solid understanding of technology.
+Currently, I am pursuing an MBA at Kellogg School of Management with a focus on product management and entrepreneurship.
+Prior to Kellogg, I worked as a product manager in early-stage tech startups in India.
+At Fitso, I worked in a cross-functional team leveraging deep user research and product analytics to build a highly engaging app, which was awarded "Best App of the App Store" by Apple and the "Editor's Choice Award" by Google.
+As a former strategy consultant and engineer, my approach to product management is driven by a customer focused lens, long-term thinking, alignment with the firm’s strategic vision, and a solid understanding of technology.

-I believe my qualities highlighted below are a great fit for product role in Company X:
+I believe my qualities highlighted below are a great fit for the product management role in Company X:

-Data obsession: During my undergraduate, I worked on several rigorous mathematical model and computational simulation.
-Subsequently, I honed my analytical skills in strategy consulting by immersing myself in data analysis and financial modeling and at Fitso by extensively leveraging product analytics tools such as Mixpanel and AppSalar and machine learning algorithms.
+Data obsession: During my undergraduate years, I worked on several rigorous mathematical models and computational simulations.
+Subsequently, I honed my analytical skills in strategy consulting by immersing myself in data analysis and financial modeling.
+At Fitso, I leveraged product analytics tools such as Mixpanel and AppSalar, along with machine learning algorithms.
 My understanding of software programming and proficiency with Python data analytics libraries such as Numpy, Panda, and scikit-learn has further equipped me in dealing with raw numbers.

-Staying close to customers: At Fitso, during the first 2 months, I interviewed 50+ admins of running and cycling group to understand the solution landscape and unmet needs.
-Moreover, I didn't stop there, and I tried becoming the ideal user of Fitso.
-From being an unfit guy who struggled to run 2 KM, I completed 10+ half marathons to get into the shoes of Fitso customers.
-Without getting outside on the field, I wouldn’t have ever experienced the struggle of dealing with battery drain while running on a trail with music on.
-These experiences helped me optimize the app for features that cutsomer values.
+Staying close to customers: At Fitso, during the first 2 months, I interviewed 50+ admins of running and cycling groups to understand the solution landscape and their unmet needs.
+Further, I tried becoming the ideal user of Fitso and followed the typical fitness routines of our customers to get into the shoes of Fitso users.
+Without getting outside on the field, I would have never experienced the struggle of dealing with battery drain while running on a trail with music on.
+These experiences helped me optimize the app for features that customers value.

-Focus on strategic goals: Having worked in strategy consulting, my approach to product management has always been based on leveraging customer feedback, research, data, and industry trend to prioritize for long-term success.
-My focus on the right metric has helped me in aligning engineering, design, marketing and founding team on single product vision, which I believe is crucial in product management.
+Focus on strategic goals: Having worked in strategy consulting, my approach to product management has always been based on leveraging customer feedback, research, data, and industry trends to prioritize for long-term success.
+My focus on the right metrics have helped me in aligning engineering, design, marketing and founding teams on a single product vision, which I believe is crucial in product management.

-After speaking to (X about Machine learning and …….), I am convinced that Company X would be the perfect place for me to satiate my quest for innovation excellence and being at the forefront of technology.
+After speaking to (X about Machine learning and …….), I am convinced that Company X would be the perfect place for me to satiate my quest for innovation excellence, allowing me to be at the forefront of technology.

 Regards,